radiantearth/stac-spec/extensions/eo/README.md

 - **Scope: Item**
 - **Extension [Maturity Classification](../README.md#extension-maturity): Proposal**

 This document explains the fields of the STAC Electro-Optical (EO) Extension to a STAC Item.

+The fields defined here may be added to the Item Properties object or an Item Asset object.

 EO data is considered to be data that represents a snapshot of the earth for a single date and time.
 It could consist of multiple spectral bands in any part of the electromagnetic spectrum.
 Examples of EO data include sensors with visible, short-wave and mid-wave IR bands (e.g., the OLI instrument on Landsat-8), long-wave IR bands (e.g. TIRS aboard Landsat-8).